 Instead, you may want to consider switching to credit cards with no annual fee, asking to have the fee waived on the existing card or downgrading with your current issuer to one of their no-fee card with a similar credit limit to keep an account closure from potentially impacting your credit score.

 These are some of the things you should think twice about doing with your credit card, but one thing you certainly should consider is monitoring your credit.
-(You can see two of your credit scores for free, updated each month, on Credit.com.)
+(You can see two of your credit scores for free, updated every 14 days, on Credit.com.)

 Knowing your credit scores before you apply for any new lines of credit will help you figure out the terms and conditions you can qualify for and if you’re likely to get approved for certain types of cards, like the best cash rewards credit cards in America (which you can read about here).
 And even if you aren’t looking to open a new line of credit, it’s a good idea to keep an eye on your credit scores for any signs of fraud, like accounts you didn’t open or a sudden drop in your credit scores.